its-ireese/Portfolio_Project/README.md

 # Portfolio_Project
-IBM Full Stack cert second final assignment
+This is quick final assignment from the IBM Full Stack cert.